 Insites eventually became Silktide Monitor, (currently just ‘Silktide’).
 Built on all our existing web testing technology, it started to resemble our current product.

 The main modules were Quality, Experience, Marketing, Accessibility, and Technology.

-Insites introduced testing in a real web browser – which means we could test your website after everything, including scripts, have loaded.
-This allows Silktide to test in mobile devices, and to can find problems that no other software could.
+Insites introduced testing in a real web browser – which means we could test your website after everything, including scripts, has loaded.
+This allows Silktide to test on mobile devices and can find problems that no other software could.

 2017 – Insites Ecommerce is launched